Post-Charismatic: A Publishing Journey

 In short, their sales department had decided that I didn’t qualify to be published.
 Since legally-binding documents had been signed, they were contractually obligated to the first print run.
 But that was as far as they would (grudgingly) go.

 Zero promotion.
 Non-existent publicity.
 No buzz.
-Another year passed before Post-Charismatic? was available on Amazon USA.
+Another year passed before Post-Charismatic? finally became available on Amazon USA.

 For a writer, this was understandably frustrating and not a little deflating.
 The three-year print run came and went, and the muffled thud you may have heard was the apparent end of my writing career.